geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 3. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Groups**, and then select **Active groups**.

 4. In the **Active groups** window, verify that the **Manufacturing** group appears in the list, and that the **Print Operators** group does NOT appear.
-As mentioned previously, built-in groups such as the **Print Operators** security group are not synced from the on-premises environment to Microsoft 365, even when you add members to the group as you did in the earlier task. <br/>
+As mentioned previously, built-in groups such as the **Print Operators** security group are not synced from the on-premises AD to Azure AD, even when you add members to the group as you did in the earlier task. <br/>

 	**Note:** You may need to wait up to 10 minutes before the **Manufacturing** group appears.
 Continue to refresh the list until you see the group.

 5. In the **Active groups** list, locate the **Manufacturing** group. <br/>

 	Scroll to the right and verify the group email address was changed during directory synchronization from **manufacturing@adatum.com** to **manufacturing@xxxxxZZZZZZ.onmicrosoft.com**, which is the group's mailbox in Exchange Online. <br/>

-	Scroll further to the right and verify the value in the **Sync status** indicates that it was **Synced from on-premises**.
-You can do this by holding your mouse over the icon that appears in the **Sync status** column to display to icon name.
+	Hover your mouse over the icon in the **Sync status** column and verify that it indicates **Synced from on-premises**.

-6. Select the **Manufacturing** group to open the **Manufacturing** group window.
+6. Select the **Manufacturing** group to open the **Manufacturing** pane.

-7. In the **Manufacturing** group window, note up under the Manufacturing title that it’s a mail-enabled security group that contains three members.
+7. In the **Manufacturing** pane, under the Manufacturing title at the top of the pane, note that it’s a mail-enabled security group that contains three members.
 Also note the message indicating that you can only manage this group in your on-premises environment using either Active Directory users and groups (i.e. Users and Computers) or the on-premises Exchange admin center. <br/>

 	The window currently displays the **General** tab.
 Select the **Members** tab.
 Note that the group has no owner (the system did not automatically assign Holly Dickson as the group owner).
-Verify that the three users that you added as members of the on-premises group have been synced up and are members of this cloud-based group as well.
-Close the **Manufacturing** group window.
+Verify the three users that you added as members of the on-premises group (Bernardo, Dawn, and Charlie) have been synced up and are members of this cloud-based group as well.
+Close the **Manufacturing** pane.

 8. Now let’s examine this group using Windows PowerShell.
 If **Windows PowerShell** is already open on the taskbar, then select the PowerShell icon and proceed to the next step; otherwise, type **PowerShell** in the **Search** field on the taskbar and then right-click on the **Windows PowerShell** application and select **Run as administrator**.